 "Dawson's Creek" is one of the greatest tv shows in television history.
 This beautiful tv show started from 1998 to 2003.
 Back then, this show was the signature series as well as the defining show of the defunct network known as The WB.
 Thanks to ABC Family, the show is back on television.
 Now I know that this show was made 2 years after the year I was born, but I hear it's really good, no doubt about it.
-Dawson is just like me: the both of us are strong enthusiasts of filming and we take our screenwriting/filmmaking career very seriously.
+Dawson is just like me: the both of us are strong enthusiasts of filming and we take our future as screenwriting/filmmaking very seriously.
 This show was the first teen show that ever target it's audience, the others include: Degrassi, One Tree Hill, The OC and Glee.
-My favorite characters on the show are: Dawson, Pacey and Jen.
+My favorite characters on the show are: Dawson, Pacey, Jack and Jen.
 Also, I don't like how this show occasionally focuses on Pacey because obviously this show is called "Dawson's Creek", and Dawson is the title character & main protagonist of this show.
 Pacey is good, but they kinda focus on him way too much.
 Anyways, I think this show is really awesome and this series serves as one of the best influences to all the aspiring TV and Moviemakers out there, including me.

 I give this show an A++ and a 10 out of 10 for perfection.